AnotherKamila/sdn-loadbalancer/README.md

 Current implementation allows for weighing based on server metrics such as request latency or server load (and this is easy to change).

+I use the [Twisted](https://twistedmatrix.com/) framework for the controller and tests.
+See `./twisted-intro.md` for a very quick run through things you need to know to read the code here.

 ## What's in here

 * `p4src`: the code for the switches (data plane)